-After a wonderful long Christmas holiday, school has started back up again.
-Colleges have started their spring semester and students have to get back in the swing.
+School is starting back up again everywhere!
+Colleges are starting their fall semester and students have to get back in the swing.
 Managing everything a college student has to do can be challenging and any help is welcomed.
 This week I want to talk about some apps every college student needs.

 The first one is GroupMe.
 GroupMe is a free group messaging app that allows users to create different groups and chat with each other.
 Most dorms have GroupMe for each floor so that everyone knows what is going on and when there are floor meetings and social functions.
 Students can create as many different groups as they want to communicate with different friends.